Fungal Sinusitis Treatment & Management

 Medical Therapy

 The treatment of choice for all types of fungal sinusitis is surgical.
-Medical treatment depends on the type of infection and the presence of invasion.
+Medical therapy serves mainly as postoperative adjuvant treatment and depends on the type of infection and whether invasion has occurred.

 The recommended treatment is surgical.
-Once the fungus ball is removed, no further medical treatment is indicated, except for the underlying condition.
+Once the fungal ball is removed, no further medical treatment is indicated, except for the underlying condition.
 No antifungal treatment is necessary.

 Acute invasive fungal sinusitis